Enhanced oil recovery (EOR) chip - topconnect

 Enhanced oil recovery chips are available in three designs as listed below and can be supplied with or without a hydrophobic coating.
 By default glass behaves hydrophilic.
 The optional coating is applied on a best effort base, it is possible that some areas where geometries are not interconnected will stay uncoated.

 This chip is designed by randomly placing rock shaped structures on the chip to resemble the shape that is obtained by cutting rock as accurately as possible.
 This random structure results in throats and channels between the rock structures.
 This method of random placement does not give information on throat size distribution.
 For simulation purposes, the mask (2D) design is available on request.
 However, experience has taught us that the complexity of this structure makes it challenging to run computer simulations on.

-Random network porous structure chip, often used for CEOR and MEOR enhanced oil recovery experiments.
+Random network porous structure chip, often used for Chemical Enhanced Oil Recovery (CEOR) and Microbial Enhanced Oil Recovery (MEOR) experiments.

 A systematically organized and well-defined rock-pore structure of equally sized pores and channels.

 |Chip material||Borosilicate glass|

 Supplied in black polymer cardtridge (polypropylene).
 The glass element has a size of 45x15mm.

 |EOR information||Additional information on the Uniform, Random and Physical rock network structures.||257.8 KB||Download|

 One simple but very effective way to clean a microchip is to flush an alkaline solution through the channels.
 A solution of 1 M sodium hydroxide in water works well, but a lower concentration might also be sufficient.
 If traces of the cleaning solution...